MicrosoftDocs/PowerShell-Docs/developer/cmdlet/input-filter-parameters.md

 ## Filtering If No Set of Input Objects Is Specified

 If no set of input objects is specified, this typically means to filter against all objects.
 For more information, see[Get-Process](/powershell/module/Microsoft.PowerShell.Management/Get-Process).
-If no set of input objects is specified, this typically means to filter against all objects.
-For more information, see[Get-Process](http://go.microsoft.com/fwlink/?LinkID=113324).

 ## See Also